 Our diversity efforts have gained important recognition.
 We have been the recipient of the Minority Corporate Counsel Association’s Thomas L. Sager Award for the South/Southwest Region.
 The Sager Award is presented annually to law firms that have demonstrated sustained commitment to improve the advancement of minority lawyers.
 In 2011, the Gulf Coast Advisory Board, a member council of the Texas Diversity Council, presented Baker Botts with the “Corporate Commitment Award” in recognition of the firm’s “extraordinary and unfailing commitment to diversity and inclusion in the workplace and business community.”

 Additionally, each year, we are ranked among the top law firms for diversity and are included on several external diversity indices.
 Every year, since 2004, Baker Botts has ranked among the Top 100 Law Firms for Diversity on Multicultural Law magazine’s annual survey.
 We are also consistently ranked among the top 100 law firms on Minority Law Journal/American Lawyer’s annual Diversity Scorecard.
-We have also received high marks , including perfect scores of 100, on the Human Rights Campaign Foundation’s Corporate Index and Best Places to Work Survey, which ranks organizations for policies, practices and benefits for LGBT employees.
+We have also received high marks , including perfect scores of 100, on the Human Rights Campaign Foundation’s Corporate Index and Best Places to Work Survey, which ranks organizations for policies, practices and benefits for LGBTQ employees.

 We partner with and support numerous organizations that promote diversity in the legal profession, including the Leadership Council on Legal Diversity, Minority Corporate Counsel Association, National Bar Association, National Hispanic Bar Association, National Asian Pacific American Bar Association and National Association of Women Lawyers.

 For more details regarding our diversity initiatives and programs, see the links below: